 According to Josh Bersin in HR Tech 2021: The Definitive Guide, “Everything that happens at work—from the minute you leave home to the minute you clock out at night—is a step, stage, or series of activities that can be facilitated and improved by technology.”

 Bersin goes on to explain that, first and foremost, organizations require a system of record.
 Due to the myriad of applications and systems that HR teams need to use, companies need “sound architectures” to bring all these things together.

 “Companies are throwing money at HR tools right now, searching for ways to transform their workforces, make people more productive and improve quality of hire, skills development, and employee engagement and retention,” according to Bersin.
 “But this is starting to create chaos.
 As companies move to the new generation of tools, the number of systems they buy is going up.
-The average large company now has 9.1 core talent applications (up from 7 in 2018), and is spending $310 per employee per year, a 29% increase over last year.”
+The average large company now has 9.1 core talent applications, and is spending $310 per employee per year, a 29 percent increase over last year.”

 One way to reduce this chaos is one system that connects and supports your recruiting, training, performance management, and other apps under one roof.
 A human capital management (HCM) or HRIS platform is the piece in the HR technology puzzle that provides the overarching architecture you need.
 These are “core” HR systems that help employers manage employee records, job history, performance, and training.

 When organizations use the full power of an HRIS, tedious tasks can be automated.
 Rather than being bogged down with time-consuming processes or switching between multiple apps, integrated HRIS technology allows HR teams to focus on HR solutions to business-critical issues.

 As you consider the many ways you can automate HR with an HRIS, ask each provider how its system will help you automate:

 - Performance management